-- 2.2.8 The Lindsey Oil Refinery is immediately north west and Humber Refinery is immediately south west and is bisected from the Site by a railway line.
-Immingham Dock is approximately 1.5km to the south east of the CHP Plant at its closest point.
+- 2.2.6 The Lindsey Oil Refinery is immediately north and the VPI Immingham CHP Pilot Plant is located immediately east, bisected by a railway line.
+Immingham Dock is approximately 2.0 km to the northeast at its closest point.
 The Humber port is located approximately 980m north at its closest point.
-The nearest settlement is the town of Immingham which is located approximately 2.5km south of the Site and the nearest residential property is a single property on Marsh Lane located approximately 700m to the east. - 2.2.9 The land to the north is the Site of the proposed VPI Immingham Open Cycle Gas Turbine ('OCGT') Power Station (also known as VPI Energy Park 'B'), which was granted development consent on 7 August 2020.
+The nearest settlement is the village of South Killingholme, which is located approximately 500m to the west of the Site, and the nearest residential properties includes a group of five single dwelling properties property on Humber Road (a local road off the A160 Humber Road) located approximately 240m to the southwest.
+These properties are separated from the Site by the A160. - 2.2.7 The land to the northeast is the site of the proposed VPI Immingham Open Cycle Gas Turbine ('OCGT') Power Station (also known as VPI Energy Park 'B'), which was granted development consent on 7 August 2020.
 In 2018 planning permission was granted on land to the north of and within the VPI Immingham CHP Plant (Council application reference.
-PA/2018/918) for the construction of a gas fired power station with a gross electrical output of up to 49.9 megawatts (known as VPI Immingham Energy Park 'A'). - 2.2.10 The Proposed Development is located within the administrative area of North Lincolnshire Council, which is a unitary authority, and the administrative boundary of North East Lincolnshire Council lies 1km to the south. - 2.2.11 The surrounding area comprises industrial and agricultural uses.
-Further eastwards beyond the railway line are agricultural fields which are approximately 1km away located towards the Humber Estuary.
-A large portion of these agricultural fields (approx. 100.3 ha) has been identified for future development of the Able Marine Energy Park (AMEP) which was granted under Development Consent Order in December 2013.
-The scale of the project is substantial in comparison to the Proposed Development with the AMEP site covering an area of 268 ha on the southern bank of the Humber Estuary and structure/building heights up to 45m.
-The AMEP will be developed for a new quay and industrial uses, and will primarily serve the emerging renewable marine energy

-- sector.
-This demonstrates the context of intensified industrial activity in the vicinity, specifically that with a focus towards decarbonisation of energy production. - 2.2.12 There is further large scale planned industrial and energy related development within 5km of the Site, particularly along the South Humber coast reinforcing the industrial character of the site and surrounding area.
-Further details are provided in the Environmental Statement chapter 18 Cumulative and Combined Effects. - 2.2.13 Industrial activities associated with the storage and export of gas and oil and other port activities occur at various locations along the banks of the Estuary itself, approximately 1.5km from the Site at its closest point.
+PA/2018/918) for the construction of a gas fired power station with a gross electrical output of up to 49.9 megawatts (known as VPI Immingham Energy Park 'A'). - 2.2.8 The Proposed Development is located within the administrative area of North Lincolnshire Council, which is a unitary authority, and the administrative boundary of North East Lincolnshire Council lies 1km to the south. - 2.2.9 The surrounding area comprises industrial and agricultural uses.
+Further eastwards beyond the railway line are agricultural fields which are approximately 1km away and located towards the Humber Estuary.
+A large portion of these agricultural fields (approx. 100.3 ha) has been identified for future development of the Able Marine Energy Park (AMEP) which was granted under Development Consent Order (DCO) in December 2013.
+The scale of the project is substantial in comparison to the Proposed Development with the AMEP site covering an area of 268 ha on the southern bank of the Humber Estuary and structure/building heights up to 45m above FFL.
+The AMEP site will be developed for a new quay and industrial uses, and will primarily serve the emerging renewable marine energy sector.
+This demonstrates the context of large-scale and intensified industrial activity in the vicinity, specifically with a focus in decarbonisation of energy production. - 2.2.10 There is further large scale planned industrial and energy related development within 5km of the Site, particularly along the South Humber coast reinforcing the industrial character of the site and surrounding area.
+Further details are provided in the Environmental Statement chapter 18 Cumulative and Combined Effects. - 2.2.11 Industrial activities associated with the storage and export of gas and oil and other port activities occur at various locations along the banks of the Estuary itself, approximately 1.5km from the Site at its closest point.